parable-php/orm/README.md

 $repository->find(23); // returns ?AbstractEntity
 ```

+#### How values are returned from the database

+Parable ORM includes `TypeCaster`, which attempts to cast values to the appropriate type.
+The default return type for it is `string`, but it also returns `DateTimeImmutable` values.

+Since it's impossible to automatically decide whether a numerical string was supposed to be a string or an int, these are also kept as `string` values.

 #### Condition-based repository use

 For advanced (and possibly complex) where conditions, we use a `callable` which is given a properly set up `Query` object.
 This allows for fine-grained control with a very low barrier to do so.